anaclumos/extracranial/Research/pages/0121 Best Time to Buy and Sell Stock.md

 ### Runtime

-- 1698 ms, faster than 38.38% of Python3 online submissions for Best Time to Buy and Sell Stock.
+- 1698 ms, faster than 38.38% of Python3 online submissions for Best Time to Buy and Sell [[Stock]].

 ### Memory Usage

-- 25 MB, less than 37.97% of Python3 online submissions for Best Time to Buy and Sell Stock.
+- 25 MB, less than 37.97% of Python3 online submissions for Best Time to Buy and Sell [[Stock]].